zkxs/NeosContactsSort/README.md

 ## Sorting Order
 I've made a few noteworthy changes to the sorting order:
 - No longer sorts by most recent message timestamp
-- Alphabetical ordering now ignores case, fixing issue where "b" would come before "A"
 - Incoming friend requests are now the first category, preceding Online friends
 - Neos Bot is now forced to the top of the Online friends category
 - Sent Requests are separated from Offline friends, and have a yellow background color